surniaulula/wpsso/readme.txt

 == Screenshots ==

-01. The document SSO metabox offers tabs to customize text, select priority media, preview social shares (shown here), preview meta tags and Schema markup, and links to several markup validation tools.
+01. The document SSO metabox offers a customization tab with options specific to the selected content type (aka Schema type).
+02. The document SSO metabox offers a preview tab to show an example share using the current Open Graph meta tags.
-02. The essential settings page provides a quick and easy setup.
+03. The essential settings page provides a single-page, quick and easy setup.

 == Changelog ==